Graphic Design, BFA

 Spring Semester

-ART:288 Typography II 3
+ART 288 Typography II 3

-ART:307 History of Graphic Design 3
+ART 307 History of Graphic Design 3

-Natural Science Requirement with Lab 4
+Natural Science with lab Requirement 4

 Hours16